-A further 4500 plants were being collected this week as part of the fourth annual event to help repair fire-affected land.
+A further 4500 plants have also been collected as part of the fourth annual event to help repair fire-affected land.

 More than 50,000 plants have now been provided to help beautify home gardens and repair farming land by adding windbreaks, shelter belts and paddock trees.

-The return of native vegetation also improves soils and provides shelter for stock and habitat for birds and insects.
+The return of native vegetation is also helping to improve soils and provide shelter for stock and habitat for birds and insects.

 The seedlings, along with tree guards and stakes, have been available to anyone who owned or leased property affected by the Pinery fires.
 They receive a mix of trees and shrubs suited to their landscape, including Eucalyptus, Native pine, Drooping sheoak, Native apricot, Acacia, Melaleuca and Salt bush.

-Natural Resources Adelaide and Mt Lofty Ranges district manager Chris Madigan said about 120 landholders attended the latest event, at Barossa Bushgardens at Nuriootpa on 5 May.
+Natural Resources Adelaide and Mt Lofty Ranges district manager Chris Madigan said about 120 landholders attended the latest event, at Barossa Bushgardens, Nuriootpa on 5 May 2019.

-“Other landholders who couldn’t make it are collecting plants this week, so we expect to give away close to 13,000 plants this year,” he said.
+“Other landholders who couldn’t make it have arranged to collect their plants, so we expect to give away close to 13,000 plants this year,” he said.